kaushikanshul/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

-Finally to determine which 5-minute interval has the highest number of steps taken, we use the following piece of code.
+Finally to determine **which 5-minute interval has the highest number of steps taken**, we use the following piece of code.

 ```r